Sphere (venue): Construction

 The project had been scheduled to open in 2021.
 However, MSG announced on March 31, 2020, that construction would be suspended due to the COVID-19 pandemic.
-The project experienced a disruption in its supply chain, a result of the pandemic, and this hindered construction progress.
-All construction work on the project was expected to come to a stop over the next two weeks following the announcement.
+The project subsequently experienced a disruption in its supply chain, and this hindered construction progress.
+All construction work on the project was expected to come to a stop over the two weeks following the announcement.
 In August 2020, MSG Entertainment announced that construction had resumed on the project, with the opening rescheduled for 2023.
 Over the subsequent 15 months, construction would be focused on concrete, followed by steel erection and then the 13,000-ton steel-domed roof, the most complex part of the project.
 In October 2020, crews completed the heaviest lift up to that point, with the installation of two 240-ton steel girders.

 MSG took over as general contractor in December 2020, although AECOM continued to provide support.
 A 170-ton steel compression ring was added in February 2021, marking the heaviest lift of the entire project.
 Due to its size, the ring had to be assembled at the construction site.
 Work crews spent three weeks welding and bolting the prefabricated steel pieces together, and the crane was then used to lift the ring into place.